 According to the National Organization for Rare Diseases, researchers do not know the true prevalence of hemiplegic migraine.
 However, some research suggests that it affects around 1 in 10,000 people.

 Migraine with brainstem aura

 Migraine with brainstem aura, formerly known as basilar-type migraine, is rare.
-In fact, a 2006 study from Denmark indicates that it occurs in approximately 10% of people who experience migraine with aura.
+In fact, a

 The most common symptoms appear to be:

 The researchers conclude that migraine with brainstem aura may occasionally happen to anyone who experiences migraine with aura.

 Retinal migraine is another rare subtype of migraine aura.
 It affects vision in one eye only.
 It may cause temporary blindness or the appearance of flickering lights in that eye.

 Medical professionals do not fully understand the exact cause of migraine.